 Or ask Laina Cohn, the woman behind the boutique Golden Road Festival, who in short order teamed with the Ventura Theater and managed to salvage a day of music, fun and some commerce after Skull & Roses decomposed.

-She booked bands like Garcia Chrisman, Sage’s & Spirits, and Golden Gate Wingmen to perform and worked with the city to close down Main Street and allow more than 30 vendors to set up a version of what’s called “Shakedown Street” outside the theater.
+“Then, there was a mashup of the three headlining bands was called Saviors, Spirits and Wingmen (consisting of John Kadlecik, Rob Eaton, Jay Lane, Barracco, Mathis and Jake Wolf),” said Cohn, who worked with the city to close down Main Street and allow more than 30 vendors to set up a version of what’s called “Shakedown Street,” a flea market-like arrangement of crafts, foods, merchandise and more, outside the theater.

 Cohn also arranged for the theater to allow the audience, who were charged $75-$150 admission, to come and go freely during the day-long event.